gokcehan/lf/doc.md

 	}}

 If you want to print escape sequences, you may redirect `printf` output to `/dev/tty`.
-The following xterm specific escape sequence sets the terminal title to the working directory:
+The following xterm-specific escape sequence sets the terminal title to the working directory:

 	cmd on-cd &{{
 	    printf "\033]0; $PWD\007" > /dev/tty
 	}}

-This command runs whenever you change directory but not on startup.
+This command runs whenever you change the directory but not on startup.
 You can add an extra call to make it run on startup as well:

 	cmd on-cd &{{ ... }}